 Losing weight and eating well can be a challenge.
 Many studies have shown that keeping a daily record of what you eat can help you achieve your weight loss and healthy eating goals.
 Counting calories and monitoring how much fat, sugar and carbs you’re consuming needn’t be a chore.
 There are lots of diet apps you can use on your phone that make it super easy for you to keep track of what you eat and drink.

-Here are seven nutrition and diet apps that can help you achieve your weight loss and health eating goals.
+Here are seven nutrition and diet apps that can help you achieve your weight loss and healthy eating goals.

 MyFitness Pal is one of the most popular calorie, exercise and macro tracking diet apps with more than 150 million users worldwide.